 Writing Landing Pages Takes Forever?
-Discover the Quick Way to Create Killer Landers In Less Than 15 Minutes
+Create Killer Landers In Less Than 15 Minutes

 The whole Bible standing on one leg

 There’s an old Jewish story of a man asking to learn the whole canon of Jewish laws (30 years of study) while standing on one leg (at best 5 minutes).
 What I’ll try to do here is almost on that level.
 A great landing page has to have a powerful value proposition that aims directly at the interests of the target audience.
 It should remove the potential client’s buying resistance by removing anxiety and enhancing trust.
 It should build buying momentum that leads to an irresistible call to action.
 The best place to start is by thinking about all the potential benefits your product or service has and writing them down.

 Then, see which of the benefits are the most relevant and important to the target audience.
 Once you can come with a list of the most important values, try to create a title that attracts attention, tells the prospect what your page is about and creates interest.
 The best way to come up with good headlines is to learn from the masters.
 Personally, my favorite headline inspirations are Cosmopolitan and Upworthy.

 Smoothing out the friction